sjkelleyjr/Deadlock/characters/main_characters.md

 - Wants to be taken seriously but can't resist making jokes in meetings
 - Claims to hate corporate politics but is actually quite good at navigating them
 - Says he doesn't care about money but tracks his stock options obsessively
-- Thinks he's a rebel but follows most ByteSkip rules
+- Thinks he's a rebel but follows most ByteSauce rules
 - Wants to be a leader but hates being responsible for other people

 **Skills & Talents**: